List of addiction and substance abuse organizations: RehabForTeens.co Teen Addiction Help

 Free online resource with information on teen addiction and a SAMHSA search tool for finding treatment.
 This resource was established in 2014 and contains adolescent addiction stats and complete contact information for 3,000 licensed facilities.

 TeenRehab.org - Free information about teen substance use

 A free online resource for families and victims about teen substance use.
 They also have a 24/7 hotline that connects to an addiction specialist who can answer all questions and provide guidance on finding a teen rehab center.

 American Drug Rehabs - Resource for Local Drug Rehabs

 Online resource for anyone dealing with substance use issues.
 Specialists are available throughout the day to help people find a local addiction treatment program.

 Drug Addiction Now - Drug and Alcohol Addiction News Resource

-Reliable resource that will help you stay up to date on current and trending substance use, drug addiction and recovery related news.
+Resource that will help you stay up to date on current and trending substance use, drug addiction and recovery related news.